-2.3 "Biomaterials" and "biomedical materials"
+"Biomaterials" and "biomedical materials"

 The term "biosafety materials" is also different from "biomaterials" and "biomedical materials".
-A biomaterial is any substance that has been engineered to interact with biological systems for a medical purpose - either a therapeutic (treat, augment, repair or replace a tissue function of the body) or a diagnostic one.
+A biomaterial is any substance that has been engineered to interact with biological systems for a medical purpose, either a therapeutic (treat, augment, repair or replace a tissue function of the body) or diagnostic one.
 49-52 As a science, biomaterials is about fifty years old.
 The study of biomaterials is called biomaterials science or biomaterials engineering.
-It has experienced steady and strong DOGMO0255K growth over its history, with many companies investing large amounts of money into the development of new products.
-Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering and materials science.
-53-55 Biomedical materials are biomaterials that are manufactured or processed to be suitable for use as medical devices (or components thereof) and that are usually intended to be in long-term contact with biological materials.
-54, 56 However, biosafety materials emphasize the use of materials for the prevention and control of biological safety issues.
-Taken together, Biosafety materials is different from both "biomaterials" and "biomedical materials".
+It has experienced steady and strong growth over its history, with many companies investing large amounts of money into the development of new products.
+Biomaterials science encompasses elements of medicine, biology, chemistry, tissue engineering and materials science.53-55 Biomedical materials are biomaterials that are manufactured or processed to be suitable for use as medical devices (or components thereof), which are usually intended to be in long-term contact with biological materials.
+54,56 However, biosafety materials emphasize the use of materials for the prevention and control of biological safety issues.
+Taken together, biosafety materials are different from both "biomaterials" and "biomedical materials".

-2.4 "Biosafety materials" and "biosafety of materials"
+"Biosafety materials" and "biosafety of materials"

-The biological safety of materials is mentioned frequently when people study the biomaterials.
-57-59 Herein, considering that the concepts of "biosafety materials" and "biosafety of materials" are confusing, a comprehensive comparison between them was provided here.
-"Biosafety materials" in essence can be "materials for biosafety", which denotes the application of materials and related theory to tackle with biological safety issues.
-However, the later "biosafety of materials" denotes whether the materials are safe to biological systems, how the toxicity comes and to which extent there is the toxicity.
-In general, the "biosafety" in the term "biosafety materials" refers to biological safety, that is to say, the biological parameters such as virus and bacterial may cause safety issues to the environment and human body; however, the "biosafety" in the term "biosafety of materials" refers to the safety of certain materials to bio-organisms.
-The two biosafety are the same in written word, but they are the terms used in different research fields from different background, and the meanings and connotations vary greatly.
+The biological safety of materials is mentioned frequently when people study biomaterials.^{57-59} Herein, considering that the concepts of "biosafety materials" and "biosafety of materials" are confusing, a comprehensive comparison between them is provided here.
+"Biosafety materials" in essence can be "materials for biosafety", which denote the application of materials and related theory to tackle biological safety issues.
+However, the latter "biosafety of materials" denotes whether materials are safe to biological systems, how toxicity occurs and to which extent there is toxicity.
+In general, the "biosafety" in the term "biosafety materials" refers to biological safety, namely, the biological parameters, such as virus and bacteria may cause safety issues to the environment and human body; however, the "biosafety" in the term "biosafety of materials" refers to the safety of certain materials to bio-organisms.
+The two biosafety terms are the same in written word, but they are terms used in different research fields from different backgrounds, and thus their meanings and connotations vary greatly.